haltu/muuri/README.md

 ### showStart

-Triggered when `grid.show()` method is called, just before the items are shown (with or without animation).
+Triggered after `grid.show()` is called, just before the items are shown.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
-  * An array of `Muuri.Item` instances that are about to be shown.
+  * The items that are about to be shown.

 **Examples**